 - W3C’s How to Meet WCAG (Quick Reference)

 These checklists can be helpful to developers but may be overwhelming for content editors who have less experience with digital design.
 That being the case, Web Accessibility in Mind, or WebAIM, has developed a more digestible set of accessibility principles: Quick Reference: Web Accessibility Principles.
 They have also created a more user-friendly version of the WCAG 2 checklists: WCAG 2 Checklist.

 Automated Accessibility Evaluation Tools

 There are a significant number of free automated accessibility evaluation tools available online.
-Siteimprove is a quality assurance tool to which all pdx.edu content editors may request access.
-In addition to measuring quality assurance by catching things like misspellings and broken links, Siteimprove will also test for missing alt text or heading structure.
-Visit UCOMM's FAQ web page for details regarding Siteimprove Access.
+Siteimprove is an automated quality assurance tool to which all pdx.edu content editors may request access via the Siteimprove Access Request form.
+In addition to measuring quality assurance by detecting things like misspellings and broken links, Siteimprove will also test for common accessibility issues like missing alternate text or heading structure.
 The following are some additional automated accessibility evaluation tools that may be helpful to you:

 Note that automated accessibility evaluation tools will only help you to locate and repair the most obvious accessibility issues.
 To ensure WCAG 2.0 compliance, you must evaluate materials manually.

 At minimum, digital content should be tested for navigation structure, keyboard accessibility, use of color, and media accessibility.
 Optimally, screen reading software can be used to determine whether all functions can be accessed equitably via keyboard.
 The following are some resources to help you get started:

 - WebAIM: Using NVDA to Evaluate Web Accessibility